-As we’ve established, sales pages are great projects for copywriters: They’ve got plenty of copy to be written, and, since they directly help your clients make money, they’re very valuable to those clients.
+As we’ve established, sales pages are great projects for copywriters.
+Sales pages generally require plenty of copy, and, since they directly help your clients make money, they’re very valuable to those clients.
 Once your client hires you for a sales page project, it’s time to deliver a page with wildly effective copy that helps convert customers.

 Now, it should go without saying, but this project (like every other) needs to start with a creative brief.
 No questions asked.